ElijahGCHEN/TIL/c++/pointer-to-functions.md

 We get a function type.

 ### define function type and pointer to function type
 As we’ve just seen in the declaration of useBigger, writing function pointer types quickly gets tedious.
-Type aliases, along with decltype (§ 2.5.3, p.
-70), let us simplify code that uses function pointers:
+Type aliases, along with decltype let us simplify code that uses function pointers:
 ```cpp
 // Func and Func2 have function type
 typedef bool Func(const string&, const string&);